 The same goes for read receipts.
 Whether someone has read my message or not, if they don’t reply, they obviously don’t want to talk.
 I’m not going to chase them so knowing when they read it means nothing.

 Now it’s time to run through the most frequently asked questions.
 If you still have queries after reading through the article, you might find them detailed below.
 If not, go ahead and reach out to us and I can get you an answer quickly.

 Plenty of Fish was originally a dating website back in the early days of online dating.
 Since then, it’s evolved and now has a smartphone app as well.

-Sadly, it doesn’t compare to modern services like Adult Friend Finder and Hinge.
+Sadly, it doesn’t compare to modern services like AFF and Hinge.

 To log in, you first need to create an account.
 Just follow the very simple prompts, entering a username, email and password to sign up.

 The details you enter can be used in the app and on the website to log into your account.

 If you’ve read my review, you’ll know this site isn’t worth your time.
 Rather than subjecting yourself to the same confusion and disappointment that I did, focus your time elsewhere.